+Similar to Mars Polaris, TD presented their new studio album during two live concerts in Berlin in July 2005.
 The live performance as well as the album itself received a quite warm welcome from TD fans, as it marked somehow a return to a more classic approach: the nine tracks of the album are interconnected by bridges, forming a whole composition of nearly eighty minutes.
-What is more: the line-up Edgar Froese/Jerome Froese has been joined by a third composer for the first time since 1990.
+What is more: the line-up Edgar Froese/Jerome Froese had been joined by a third composer for the first time since 1990.
 This obviously had a strong impact on style and content of the album.
-The new man on board is Thorsten Quaeschning, a Berlin based musician who had already worked as sound engineer on a number of TD albums as well as on solo releases of Edgar Froese.
+The new man on board was Thorsten Quaeschning, a Berlin based musician who had already worked as sound engineer on a number of TD albums as well as on solo releases of Edgar Froese.

 In an 2006 interview with Harald Fricke (editor of the culture section in the German newspaper 'taz') Edgar Froese told about this album: "I've been a fan of strong ladies, since forever.
 Ladies who realize themselves, and put through their ideas, perhaps a little reckless to the company, but that has always been my weakness.
 And when it wasn't so easy to write a soundtrack about Alice Schwarzer, who stands today as a protagonist of such a strong women's movement, we had taken Jeanne d'Arc instead.
 It's as simple as that."